carbon-language/carbon-lang/llvm/docs/CommandGuide/opt.rst

  This option causes opt to add a verify pass after every pass otherwise specified on the command line (including :option:`-verify`).
 This is useful for cases where it is suspected that a pass is creating an invalid module but it is not clear which pass is doing it.
-The combination of :option:`-std-compile-opts` and :option:`-verify-each` can quickly track down this kind of problem.

 .. option:: -stats